 That may be your family members or friends who are joining you on the trip.

 You’ll want to decide on your travel dates, destination(s), budget, transportation, and packing list.
+(Product of Travel has some great luggage deals and travel accessories.)

 If it’s a family vacation, come up with a checklist of items to do and share the responsibilities with others traveling with you.